Microservices Security Best Practices for Identity Management

 - Advantages:

 - Decentralized: Tokens can be verified without needing to contact a central server.
+This is great because any service can check if a token is legit without having to ask a central authority, making things faster and more resilient.

 3. Employ Role-Based Access Control (RBAC)